ohorban/xai-compas/README.md

 Oleksandr (Alex) Horban

 ## Abstract
-As the use of Machine Learning models becomes more prevelent in our lives, the challenge of interpreting these models becomes more pronounced.
+As the use of Machine Learning models becomes more prevalent in our lives, the challenge of interpreting these models becomes more pronounced.
 This paper explores ML interpretability, particularly focusing on the criminal justice system's risk assessment algorithms, exemplified by the COMPAS tool by Northpointe (now Equivant).
 Through an exploration of interpretable models, such as linear regression and decision trees, to local and global model-agnostic methods like LIME and SHAP, I aim to bridge the understanding gap of ML decisions.
 Utilizing a dataset provided by ProPublica, an XGBoost model was trained to predict COMPAS scores.
 The findings underscore the significance of certain features, including controversial ones like racial attributes, in influencing predictions.
-By shedding exploring these aspects, I aim to promote transparent, ethical, and accountable AI applications, especially in sensitive sectors like criminal justice.
+By shedding and exploring these aspects, I aim to promote transparent, ethical, and accountable AI applications, especially in sensitive sectors like criminal justice.

 ## Introduction
 In the contemporary era of big data, Machine Learning models have become very complex, often making it challenging for humans to understand the reasoning behind their decisions.
 While a decision tree might be interpretable, the same cannot be said for deep neural networks, which to many appear as a black box.
-Simple decisions, like classifying apples from oranges, might not requir deep and clear interpretations, but what about decisions that determine an individual's fate in the legal system?
+Simple decisions, like classifying apples from oranges, might not require deep and clear interpretations, but what about decisions that determine an individual's fate in the legal system?
 For instance, [COMPAS](https://www.equivant.com/the-making-of-the-compas-r-core/), a risk assessment tool used in the criminal justice system, can impact a person's life based on its decision.
 However, the why and how behind such decisions remain not totally clear.
 In this discussion, I explain different ML interpretation methods and use them to understand algorithms like COMPAS in the justice system.

 ## Interpretable Models
 There are machine learning models that make interpretability an easy task.
-Linear regression, logistic regression and the decision tree are commonly used interpretable models.
+Linear regression, logistic regression, and the decision tree are commonly used interpretable models.
 For models like these, it is fairly easy to understand why the model made the decision that it did.
 ### Linear Regression

 1. **Simplicity**: Linear Regression models the relationship between a dependent variable \( y \) and one or more independent variables \( X \) using a linear equation.
 This equation is intuitive and easy to understand.

 2. **Interpretability of Coefficients**: The coefficients of the linear regression model represent the change in the output for a one-unit change in the corresponding input.
 This provides a straightforward way to interpret the importance of each variable.

-3. **Global Model Interpretation**: Linear regression provides a global interpretation of the model since it defines a single relationship across the entire data space, unlike more complex models that might have local interpretations. (more about this in following chapters)
+3. **Global Model Interpretation**: Linear regression provides a global interpretation of the model since it defines a single relationship across the entire data space, unlike more complex models that might have local interpretations. (more about this in the following chapters)

 4. **Transparency**: The mechanics of linear regression are well-understood, and there are no hidden layers or complex structures that are hard to interpret, as is the case with some neural networks.